one-sketch/FLW-01.P-BuzzFeed-Character-Quiz-Starter-Code-Light-/README.md

 </br>

 ### Conditionals
-7. [ ] Create a conditional statement for the responses to Question 1 based on the user input.
+7. [x ] Create a conditional statement for the responses to Question 1 based on the user input.
 </br>

-8. [ ] Create a conditional statement for the responses to Question 2 based on the user input.
+8. [x ] Create a conditional statement for the responses to Question 2 based on the user input.
 </br>

-9. [ ] Create a conditional statement for the responses to Question 3 based on the user input.
+9. [x ] Create a conditional statement for the responses to Question 3 based on the user input.

 <em><strong>Note:</strong> Make sure each condition results in the question score variables (you declared earlier without a value) being assigned a numeric value!</em>

-10. [ ] Declare a variable for the total score of the quiz and set it equal to the sum of each question score.
+10. [x ] Declare a variable for the total score of the quiz and set it equal to the sum of each question score.
 </br>

-11. [ ] Create a conditional statement for the result to the quiz based on the total score.
+11. [x ] Create a conditional statement for the result to the quiz based on the total score.
 Using string interpolation, display these to the page:
       - the result
       - an image that corresponds
       - a message to go with it.